airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 ./gradlew :airbyte-tests:acceptanceTests
 ```

-## Develop on individual applications

-The easiest way to develop on one of Airbyte's modules is to spin up the whole Airbyte system on your workstation, and shutdown the module you want to work on.

 ### Develop on `airbyte-webapp`

 * Spin up Airbyte locally so the UI can make requests against the local API.